New google ads account for your funeral home?

 Answer every call.
 If calls go to voicemail, you're wasting the data the algorithm needs to improve.

-Set up tracking before you launch.
-Call tracking and conversion tracking need to be in place from day one — not added later.
+Set up tracking.
+Call tracking and conversion tracking need to be in place to make sure Google knows what's working and what's not.

 The Bottom Line